 The haulers are contractually entitled to modest rate increases tied to an inflation formula.

-In almost all cases, no. The City has a franchise agreement with each hauler which gives them exclusive rights to provide waste and recycling collection in your service area.
-This enables the City to bargain as a large collection of customers, resulting in a competitive, market-based rate that applies evenly throughout the service area.
+No, the City has an exclusive franchise agreement with Burrtec Waste, which gives them the rights to provide waste and recycling collection within City-limits.
+This enables the City to bargain as a large collection of customers, resulting in a competitive, market-based rate.

-Yes, a process for performing "self-haul" has been established by the City in conjunction with each hauler.
+Yes, a process for performing "self-haul" has been established by the City in conjunction with the hauler.

 Residents interested in self-hauling must obtain a Self-Haul Permit (PDF) and provide records which demonstrate their compliance with the self-haul process.
 Residents are encouraged to contact the City at 951-332-6464 to obtain more information about the self-haul process before applying for the self-haul permit.